Recipes & Ideas· Updated 12 min read

 Chicken Caesar Salad (Actually Good)

-Pan-sear chicken thighs until crispy-skinned, slice over romaine with a quick homemade dressing: mayo, lemon juice, garlic, grated parmesan, and a small squeeze of anchovy paste if you have it (this is the secret ingredient in every good Caesar).
+Pan-sear chicken thighs until crispy, slice over romaine with homemade dressing: mayo, lemon juice, garlic, parmesan, and anchovy paste if you have it.
 Twenty minutes.
-This salad is a complete meal — protein, fat, crunch, and tang.
+Start the chicken skin-side down in a cold pan — bringing up heat slowly gets the skin legitimately crispy.

 Pasta Carbonara